 1. Banned substances

-Electrical and electronic appliances, cables and spare parts may not be brought onto the market if they contain mercury, lead, cadmium or chromium(VI), and polybrominated biphenyls (PBB) or polybrominated diphenyl ethers (PBDE).
+Electrical and electronic appliances, cables and spare parts may not be brought onto the market if they contain mercury, lead, cadmium or chromium(VI), polybrominated biphenyls (PBB) or polybrominated diphenyl ethers (PBDE) and certain phthalates.
 Maximum concentration levels of up to 0.1% are tolerated, while for cadmium the tolerated maximum concentration is 0.01%.
 The maximum concentration levels relate in each case to homogeneous materials.

 2. Involved categories